 11. Granville Market, Vancouver

-One of the most vibrant and colourful places to visit, Granville Market on Vancouver’s little Granville Island is the perfect place pick up a picnic lunch on a sunny day.
+One of the most vibrant and colourful places to visit, Granville Market on Vancouver’s little Granville Island is the perfect place to pick up a picnic lunch on a sunny day.

 12. Rocky Mountaineer, Banff